-- Exclusivity: It is very common to include exclusivity provisions in a letter of intent. - Break fee: It is not common to include break fees in a letter of intent. - Confidentiality: A legally binding confidentiality agreement is one of the key terms in a letter of intent.
+- Exclusivity: It is very common to include exclusivity provisions in a letter of intent. - Break fee: It is not common to include break fees in a letter of intent. - Confidentiality: Legally binding confidentiality provisions are one of the key terms in a letter of intent.
+They are often set forth in a separate confidentiality agreement and referenced in the term sheet.